Martin1887/dotenv/nvim/README.md

 - Minimal notifications in nvim-notify.
 - vim-illuminate.
 - git-messenger and vim-gitgutter.
+- diffview.nvim (`:DiffviewOpen`, `DiffviewFileHistory`): open git diff and file history view in new tab.
 - vim-mundo (undo tree).
 - targets.nvim (new selection targets, like parenthesis).
 - ferret (powerful find and replace).